sessionm/phonegap-plugin/README.md

 Note: If you don't see SessionMFramework.framework in "Embedded Binaries", please manually add SessionMFramework.framework to "Embedded Binaries" in General tab.

+###Usage
-5. Add the following to your root level config.xml allow access to the following URL:
+1. Add the following to your root level config.xml allow access to the following URL:

     ```xml
     <access origin="https://*.sessionm.com" />
     ```
-6. Start a session:
+2. Start a session:

     ```javascript
     sessionm.phonegap.startSession('your-key-from-above-here');
     ```
-7. To log an action call:
+3. To log an action call:

    ```javascript
    sessionm.phonegap.logAction('myAction');
    ```
-8. To present the portal call:
+4. To present the portal call:

    ```javascript
    sessionm.phonegap.presentActivity('PORTAL');